mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

         "returnDate": "2024-11-01" (optional)
     }
 - **Response**:
-    - 201 Created: Success message.
+    - 201 Created: If the book is successfully loaned.
-    - 400 Bad Request: If the book is already loaned out or if the request data is invalid.
+    - 400 Bad Request: If userId or bookId is missing or invalid, or if the book is already loaned out.
-    - 404 Not Found: If the book or user is not found.
+    - 404 Not Found: If the user or book is not found.
-    - 400 Invalid JSON: If the request body is not valid JSON
+    - 400 Bad Request: If the request body contains invalid JSON.

 ### Return a Book (PUT)